-Projects that were awarded as DedicatedPLUS in a previous CoC Program Competition are required to include households with children to qualify as a DedicatedPLUS project in the FY 2021 CoC Program Competition.
+Projects that were awarded as DedicatedPLUS in a previous CoC Program Competition are required to continue to include households with children to qualify as a DedicatedPLUS project in the FY 2022 CoC Program Competition.

-- h.
-DV Bonus.
+h.
+Domestic Violence, Dating Violence, Sexual Assault, and Stalking Bonus (DV Bonus).
 A new project that is dedicated to survivors of domestic violence, dating violence, sexual assault, or stalking who qualify under paragraph (4) of the definition of homeless at 24 CFR 578.3.
-New DV Bonus projects are subject to the limitation on new projects in Section II.B.1.a of this NOFO, and a CoC may apply for up to 15 percent of its Preliminary Pro Rata Need (PPRN) to create a new DV Bonus project(s); however, this amount is limited to a: - (1) a minimum of \$50,000 if 15 percent of the CoC's PPRN is less than \$50,000; or - (2) maximum of \$5 million if 15 percent of the CoC's PPRN is more than \$5 million.
+New DV Bonus projects are subject to the limitation on new projects in Section II.B.1.a of this NOFO, and a CoC may apply for up to 10 percent of its Preliminary Pro Rata Need (PPRN) to create a new DV Bonus project(s); however, this amount is limited to a:

+(1) a minimum of \$50,000 if 10 percent of the CoC's PPRN is less than \$50,000; or i.
+Eligible Renewal Project.
+A project that will be under grant agreement by December 31, 2022 and will have an expiration date in CY 2023 (between January 1, 2023, and December 31, 2023).

+(2) maximum of \$5 million if 10 percent of the CoC's PPRN is more than \$5 million.